Hantoo/ArtworkResponse/ReadMe.md

 * Make the enabled icons work properly
 * Add widgets - allow user to put in custom javascript to change depending on last 50 responses
 * Remove unused submenus
+* set the refresh pins button's function (located on the dashboard), to be a cron job instead of user activated.

 # Screenshots